kevinsun0904/git-workshop-test/README.markdown

 Undoing
 -------

-Let’s say we did not like putting Lorem ipsum into `alice.txt`.
+Let’s say we did not like what we put into `opensource.txt`.
 One advantage of a staging area is to enable us to back out before we commit - which is a bit harder to back out of.
 Remembering the mail analogy - it’s easier to take mail out of the cardboard box before you